Starring: Tom Hanks, Barkhad Abdi

 Directed by: Paul Greengrass

 But this film is far from perfect.
 There are whole sequences that don’t make much sense or waste time.
 Many of these scenes involve the Navy SEALs.
-Much of their screen time either feels redundant, unnecessary, or confusing.
-It’s hard to go detail because much of the Navy SEALs part takes place towards at the end of the movie but a few times it seemed like they should have been doing something else.
+Quite a bit of their screen time either feels redundant, unnecessary, or confusing.
+It’s hard to go into detail because many of the Navy SEALs scenes take place towards the end of the movie but a few times it seemed like they should have been doing something else.
 It felt like they could have saved Captain Phillips a couple of times well before the end of the movie.
 Even the part where the captain of the lead navy ship, Frank Castellano (Yul Vazquez) is reluctant to call in a SEAL team because he thinks he can end the situation without a violent confrontation seems wasteful.
-There’s the big emphasis that Castellano doesn’t want SEAL involvement; even to the point of almost begging.
-Yet, after his deadline passes to end the conflict, he does pretty much nothing to convince his superiors to rely on the SEALs.
+There’s this big emphasis that Castellano doesn’t want SEAL involvement, even to the point of almost begging.
+Yet, after his deadline passes to end the conflict, he does pretty much nothing to convince his superiors to not call on the SEALs.
 The complete about-face seems bizarre and only served to fit the event of Castellano and his crew failing in their attempt to solve the crisis.

 Captain Phillips is very enjoyable.
 Paul Greengrass did a fine job at making a pirate movie that looks at both perspectives and doesn’t try to glorify pirates.
 It does a fair job examining a real-world issue that isn’t as black and white as it seems on the surface.
 Supported by some excellent acting, especially Barkhad Abdi, the film feels almost like a documentary (at least until the navy gets involved).
 Even with the hiccups in the movie, it’s still quite satisfying from start to end.

 This post was originally published on this site in 2014.
 The original review is intact with some minor grammatical changes and film stills were added for this revision.